devalc/Sorption/README.md

 # Sorption

 R package for predicting sorption processes using empirical models.
-Currently contains funcitons only for Langmuir model.
+Currently contains funcitons only for the Langmuir and Freundlich models.

 ## Getting Started